 Homeowners can remediate mold is their own home without being subject to the Mold Regulations.
 However, the homeowner should be aware of the potential health hazards that could be created should they try to remediate themselves without proper precautions.

-A mold assessment report should not be confused with a mold remediation protocol.
+A mold assessment (with or without mold sampling) report should not be confused with a Mold Remediation Protocol.
 The assessment report can be a standalone document and will satisfy the needs of many customers that undergo an assessment.
-However, the assessment report can act as the starting piece for the larger protocol document.
-The protocol is a state-mandated document prepared by a licensed mold assessment consultant.
-It’s required when the customer has chosen to use a licensed remediation contractor.
+However, the assessment report typically acts as the starting point for the more comprehensive Mold Remediation Protocol document.
+The Mold Remediation Protocol is a state-mandated document prepared by a licensed Mold Assessment Consultant (MAC).
+It’s required when the customer has chosen to use a State licensed Mold Remediation Contractor (MRC).

-It specifies the estimated quantities and locations of materials to be remediated, the proposed remediation methods and the clearance criteria for each remediation project.
+It specifies the estimated quantities and locations of materials to be remediated, the remediation methods, and the clearance criteria for each remediation project.
 Basically, the protocol specifies the: